RoySRC/Structured-P2P-Network-Overlay/README.md

 order.

 #### LOGGER
-This is the logger used throughout the assignment for debugging .
+This is the logger used throughout the project for debugging.

 #### TCPServerThread
 This class implements the Runnable interface.
 This class starts